On another front, Huntsville, Texas attorney David P. O'Neil

 - Jane Ballard of Broken Chain Ministries in Gainesville, Florida

-- Paula Gouchenour of Pen Pal Prison Ministry in Charleston, South
+- Paula Gouchenour of Pen Pal Prison Ministry in Charleston, South Carolina

-- Roxy Sherrock of Moratorium Now! of Equal Justice USA in Hyattsville,
+- Roxy Sherrock of Moratorium Now! of Equal Justice USA in Hyattsville, Maryland

-- Dr. Wilson Beebe, the Director of Amicus Curiae Foundation in Windsor,
+- Dr. Wilson Beebe, the Director of Amicus Curiae Foundation in Windsor, California

-- Phyllis Riect and others at Coalition for Prisoners' Rights in Santa
+- Phyllis Riect and others at Coalition for Prisoners' Rights in Santa Fe, New Mexico

 - Anne Rose-Pierce of "...after seventeen years..." in Portland, Oregon